james-dewes/james-dewes.github.io/uses.markdown

 + Corsair K70 (Cherry MX Brown) which is in the mid-range for noise, but feels very nice to use day to day.
 I love the media keys and volume control as I like to listen to music when I am working.
 When most of your job is typing, I can't recomend it enough, although everyone on a call knows when you are typing up your notes.

 + Cyberpower Gaming Battalion 504 because PC towers don't die, they just get upgraded.

-+ Element Gaming Mouse Cobalt 220 which has 5 buttons and a nice feel to it.
++ Dell Latitude 7280 a capable working laptop with an Intel i7 processor and 16GB RAM.

++ Corsair Glaive a 5 buttons mouse with an interchangeable thumb rest for a more flexable fit.

 + TeckNet GH10928 Surround Sound Gaming Headset which make me look like an air traffic controller, but that let me hear them and they me perfectly.
 Love the on-ear volume controls for when I can't use my Corsair K70.